mojaloop/business-operations-framework-docs/docs/guide/SecurityBC.md

 ## Enforcing Maker-Checker
 There are two approaches that can be taken to enforce a maker-checker validation flow.
 1. Enforce using roles and mutually exclusive permissions via security policies.
 I.e. Makers cannot also be checkers
-1. Enforce in application layer security rules.
-I.e. Makers cannot also be checkers within the same validation process.
+1. Enforce in application layer security rules; i.e. makers cannot also be checkers within the same validation process.
 This is often implemented in the application layer when assigning makers and/or checkers as defined in a process flow, and by enforcing that a checker cannot be the same person as the maker in a validation flow.
 I.e. the code that enforces this will exist within each bounded context.

 ::: tip RBAC responsibility
 To support this functionality the RBAC system must provide: